Preserving the best of the past for the future of tomorrow

 For Morgan horse inquiries, call (832) 720-2850

-Splash is a variable white spotting pattern that makes the horse look as if it were dipped in white paint.
-There can be white stockings, large white blazes, blue eyes, belly markings, and interestingly, in heterozygous (one gene carriers) there can be no white at all.
+Splash is a variable white spotting pattern that makes the horse look as if it were dipped in white paint and it exists in the Morgan breed in rare numbers.
+The splash gene produces white stockings, large white blazes, blue eyes, belly markings, and interestingly, in heterozygous (one gene carriers) there can be no white at all.

 If a horse has one copy of the splash gene and it is mated to a non-splash Morgan the resulting foal will have a 50% chance of inheriting one copy of the splash gene, 50% will have no splash gene at all.